ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - For performance reasons, Pixie Tube now stacks buff strength in one wisp, instead of count of individual wisps spawned.
 Previous behavior may be restored via config.
 - Added missing corruption text to Villainous Visage description.
 - Possibly fixed some errors causing Old-War Lidar to fire rapidly against dead enemies.

-**4.0.2**

-- Balance pass:
-	- Ferrofluid
-		- Aim magnetism angle now stacks logarithmically, starting at 1 degree and approaching halfway to 30 degrees after 50 stacks.
-(Previously: linear, 0.25 degrees per stack).
-- Fixed Ferrofluid applying its melee push force backwards and for every frame of a melee attack, causing enemies to be flung into the stratosphere.
-Ferrofluid now applies a continuous vortex force while a melee hitbox is active, which is *meant* to be applied every frame.
-- Fixed Ferrofluid melee effect unintentionally working on corpses.
-- Fixed Ferrofluid melee effect unintentionally *not* working on Wisps.
-- Fixed a missing chunk of description text for Commando: Pulse Grenade.